skychew/LearningAI-MyJourney/README.md

 - **Natural Language Processing (NLP)** – AI understanding and responding to human language.
 - **Computer Vision** – AI analyzing visual information from images/videos.
 - **Reinforcement Learning (RL)** – AI learning by trial and error.
+- **Temperature** – A setting that controls the randomness and creativity of AI responses.
+Lower temperature (e.g., 0.2) leads to more predictable and consistent outputs, while higher temperature (e.g., 1.0+) allows for more diverse and imaginative results, with potential trade-offs in accuracy.

 ### **4. AI Automation & Autonomous Agents**
 - **Autonomous Agents** – AI that acts independently to complete tasks.